prava-d/SCREAMgame-Website/README.md

 **Player**

 Handles the keyboard input and the player movement.
-Also has collision detection and some stuff about death.
+Also has collision detection and determines death.

 **Level Editor**